OCEANIC PARTICIPATORY PROCESS

 MAIN OBJECTIVES OF THE MEETINGS

-3. Present the available scientific data in the region, which served as a basis for the discussion on priority marine areas to protect.
+2. Present the scientific data available in the region, as a basis for the priority marine areas to be protected.